 Car safety has made dramatic progress in recent years, mainly by adopting technologies such as backup cameras, anti-skid, advanced brakes and collision avoidance systems.
 Now, virtually all major car makers are working intensely on technologies that will enable cars to essentially drive themselves.
-The year 2020 is often talked about as a launch date.
+By 2015, many luxury vehicles had very advanced features in this regard, but remained short of self-driving on the road.
 Eventually, the end result will be vehicles that communicate with each other while utilizing advanced technologies to safely stay in lanes, regulate speeds and avoid other vehicles as well as pedestrians.

 New traffic and safety technologies may smooth traffic flow, while highly efficient electric cars topped off by safer nuclear generation plants and concentrated solar plants may eventually turn fuel consumption and pollution into modest problems.
 In any event, it is reasonable to assume that the world’s economies will, over time, advance to the point that 3 billion people will desire, and be able to pay for, access to advanced transportation, whether or not that takes the form of individual automobile ownership or car sharing on a massive scale.